The Way He Looks: Plot

 The three friends go to a house party hosted by Karina.
-Giovana avoids Leo, still angry at him, and gets drunk with Gabriel, confessing that she feels he's replaced her in Leo's life and Leo wouldn't miss her if he went abroad.
+Giovana avoids Leo, still angry at him, and gets drunk with Gabriel, confessing that she feels he has replaced her in Leo's life and Leo would not miss her if he went abroad.
 Giovana kisses him, but Gabriel does not reciprocate.
 While this is happening, Leo reluctantly joins a game of Spin the Bottle.
 When it lands on Leo, Fabio grabs Karina's dog for Leo to kiss.
 Giovana drags Leo out before anything happens, but does not tell him what Fabio was going to do.
 Leo is annoyed at her for what he believes is her interfering, furthering Giovana's anger at him before she leaves.
-Gabriel comes out after this, insisting that he take Leo home, but Leo expresses his anger at everyone controlling him and not even let him kiss anyone.
+Gabriel comes out after this, insisting that he take Leo home, but Leo expresses his anger at everyone controlling him and not even letting him kiss anyone.
 Gabriel then kisses him and leaves quickly.

 The school goes on a camping trip and Leo sits alone on the bus, with Gabriel next to Karina.
-Gabriel approaches Leo at the campsite and claims that he was so drunk that he doesn't remember anything from Karina's party, including the kiss, which Leo doesn't discuss.
-Later on, while the class goes swimming at a pool, Gabriel helps Leo apply sunscreen, to which Fabio teases them about.
+Gabriel approaches Leo at the campsite and claims that he was so drunk that he does not remember anything from Karina's party, including the kiss, which Leo does not discuss.
+Later on, while the class goes swimming at a pool, Gabriel helps Leo apply sunscreen, which Fabio teases them about.

 Afterwards, Leo makes Gabriel wait with him at the pool while everybody gets cleaned up in the public showers, thinking that showering with other people is embarrassing.
-As they shower, Gabriel gazes at Leo's naked body and consequently becomes aroused.
+As they shower, Gabriel gazes at Leo's naked body and becomes aroused.
 He quickly retreats to cover his erection with a towel and sits feeling embarrassed.

 That night, Giovana and Leo make up and get drunk together, with Leo eventually admitting that he is in love with Gabriel.
 Giovana is skeptical at first, but gives her support when they arrive home from the trip, urging Gabriel to go see Leo.
-Gabriel visits Leo at his house and when Leo asks if he hooked up with Karina, Gabriel admits she attempted to.
-However, he admits that he turned her down.
+Gabriel visits Leo at his house and when Leo asks if he hooked up with Karina, Gabriel admits she attempted to, but he turned her down.
 Gabriel also confesses that it is Leo he is interested in and does remember their kiss after Karina's party.
 However, he has doubts about Leo reciprocating these feelings.
 Leo responds by kissing Gabriel.